VIAME/VIAME/examples/detection_file_conversions/README.rst

 *******************

 | There are multiple ways to perform format conversions, either using KWIVER pipelines
-| with reader/writer nodes (e.g. see pipelines directory) or using quick standalone
+| with reader/writer nodes (e.g. see pipelines directory in this example directory) or
-| scripts (see scripts).
-Conversion pipelines are simple, containing a detection input
+| using quick standalone scripts (see scripts).
+Conversion pipelines are simple,
-| node (reader) and output node (writer).
+| containing a detection input node (reader) and output node (writer) and can be run
+| with the 'kwiver runner' command line tool.